mozilla-mobile/mozilla-vpn-client/docs/manpage.md

 # DESCRIPTION
 **mozillavpn** is the command-line tool for the Mozilla VPN.
-Most users would typically interract with the VPN using the graphical user interface, which is launched when no arguments are given.
+Most users would typically interact with the VPN using the graphical user interface, which is launched when no arguments are given.
 Providing this tool with additional commands can provide other mechanisms to control the VPN.